vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

-As we explained, the `UserConfig` interface extends from `EnvironmentConfig`.
-Environment specific options defined at the root level of user config are used for the default client environment.
-And environments can be configured explicitely using the `environments` array.
-The Client and SSR environments, are always present, even if an empty object is set to `environments`.
+As we explained, Environment specific options defined at the root level of user config are used for the default client environment (the `UserConfig` interface extends from the `EnvironmentOptions` interface).
+And environments can be configured explicitly using the `environments` record.
+The `client` and `ssr` environments are always present during dev, even if an empty object is set to `environments`.
+This allows backward compatibility with `server.ssrLoadModule(url)` and `server.moduleGraph`.
+During build, the `client` environment is always present, and the `ssr` environment is only present if it is explicitly configured (using `environments.ssr` or for backward compatibility `build.ssr`).

 ```ts
 interface UserConfig extends EnvironmentOptions {